-- A means to support ongoing two-way engagement between science and policy participants to continually identify and prioritize information needs as the work proceeds.
+- A means to support ongoing, two-way engagement between science and policy participants; and to continually identify and prioritize information needs as the work proceeds.

-- Synthesis and communication of relevant scientific information to the right people at the right times to support protection and restoration outcomes.
+- Synthesis and communication of relevant scientific information to the right people at the right time to support protection and restoration outcomes.

 - Periodic peer review of science activities at both the project and programmatic levels, with responsive modifications to the science program as needed.

-- Education and outreach to build public awareness of the value and roles of science, to foster consensus around what we know, and to support learning about science and about Puget Sound.
+- Education and outreach to build public awareness of the value and roles of science, foster consensus around what we know, and support learning about science and the Puget Sound.

-The Science Panel reviewed the Strategic Science Plan in Spring 2013 and elected to continue to using the 2010 version as the high-level guide for the program
+The Science Panel reviewed the Strategic Science Plan in spring 2013 and elected to continue using the 2010 version as the high-level guide for the strategic science program.